GitauHarrison/notes/deploy_to_heroku.md

 #### Adding Search functionality in Heroku

 Unlike Postgres which is provided by Heroku, a service such as Elasticsearch is provided by third parties that partner with Heroku to provide add-ons.
-There are a number of search addons you can choose from:
+There are a number of search addons you can choose from.
+Find more [addons here](https://elements.heroku.com/addons).

 ![Search Providers](images/heroku_search_providers.png)